dmd-program/dmd-100/projects/open_design/discover_secondary_research.md

 ### Requirements

-A PDF research presentation should stand on its own.
 You will produce a presentation with the following elements:

 1. Title Page
    1. Title: